Tennis-Wimbledon round-up from day four

-LONDON, July 6 Round-up of day four at the Wimbledon championships on Thursday:
+LONDON, July 6 (Reuters) - Round-up of day four at the Wimbledon championships on Thursday:

 QUOTE OF THE DAY: "It was shocking as she is a good friend of mine.
 She was shouting 'Sorana, help me' and all I could say was 'I'm here, be strong'." - Romania's Sorana Cirstea told reporters after her opponent American Bethanie Mattek-Sands suffered a horrific knee injury during their second match on Court 17.